ajour/ajour/README.md

 Prebuilt binaries for macOS and Windows can be downloaded from the [GitHub releases](https://github.com/casperstorm/ajour/releases) page.

 For everyone else, a detailed instruction can be found [here](https://github.com/casperstorm/ajour/blob/master/INSTALL.md).

-## Configuration

-Ajour will generate a configuration file for you, unless it finds one in the following directory:

-macOS / Linux:
-- `$HOME/.config/ajour/ajour.yml`

-Windows:

-- `%APPDATA%\ajour\ajour.yml`

 ## Themes